Move or clone from one hardware to another for Azure DevOps on-premises

 Redirect SharePoint Products to the new location of the content database

-If your deployment uses SharePoint Products, you've already installed the same version and edition of SharePoint Products that you used in your previous deployment by following the steps in Move SharePoint to new hardware for Azure DevOps Server, as mentioned above.
+If your deployment uses SharePoint Products, you've already installed the same version and edition of SharePoint Products that you used in your previous deployment by following the steps in Move SharePoint to new hardware, as mentioned above.
 Now, after you have restored the old deployment's content database (WSS_Content) to the new server as part of the restoration set, you must redirect the server that is running SharePoint Products to the new location of that database.
 This database must be operational before you can reconfigure Azure DevOps Server with the new locations of its databases.

 Open a Command Prompt as an administrator on the new hardware that is running SharePoint Foundation.